 About and Diagnosis

-What is breast cancer?Breast cancer is the abnormal growth of breast cells.
+Breast cancer is the abnormal growth of breast cells.
 Certain risk factors may increase a woman's chances of developing breast cancer, however there are also ways to reduce the risk.

 Breast cancer comes in different forms, like other types of cancer.
 Identifying the specific type of breast cancer helps your doctor design a treatment plan with the best chances of a good outcome.

 The most significant risk factor for breast cancer is being a woman.
 All women are at risk of breast cancer

 and the older you are, the higher the risk.

 Breast cancer, particularly in the early stages, may have no obvious symptoms.
 Symptoms such as swelling of the breast, lumps or skin changes may signal you that something is wrong.

 Doctors define the progression of breast cancer by determining the stage of the disease.
 The following definition of the stages of breast cancer comes from the National Cancer Institute.